Current status + progress

 The first 28 days of life – the neonatal period – is the most vulnerable time for a child’s survival.
-Children face the highest risk of dying in their first month of life at an average global rate of 18 deaths per 1,000 live births in 2018.
-Comparatively, the probability of dying after the first month but before reaching age 1 was 11 and after age 1 but before turning age 5 was 10.
-Globally, 2.5 million children died in the first month of life in 2018– approximately 7,000 neonatal deaths every day – most of which close to three quarters dying, with one third dying on the first day.
+Children face the highest risk of dying in their first month of life at an average global rate of 18 deaths per 1,000 live births in 2021, down by 51 per cent from 37 deaths per 1,000 live births in 1990.
+In comparison, the probability of dying after the first month and before reaching age 1 was estimated at 11 deaths per 1,000 and the probability of dying after reaching age 1 and before reaching age 5 was estimated at 10 deaths per 1,000 in 2021.
+Globally, 2.3 million children died in the first month of life in 2021 – approximately 6,400 neonatal deaths every day.